xtdb/xtdb/README.md

 etc.).
 Implementations of these storage options are located in their own projects.

-Project directories are published to Clojars independently so that you can maintain granular dependencies on precisely the individual components needed for your application.
+Project directories are published to Maven independently so that you can maintain granular dependencies on precisely the individual components needed for your application.